Walden Galleria: 2010s

 A new decade brought many changes to the now 21-year-old shopping center.
 In 2011, Anthropologie, a trendy women's clothing and accessory store joined the mall.
 A wave of other stores opened that year as well including Fossil, which opened its second area location in a 4000 sqft space on the first floor, Free People, a Philadelphia-based retailer which opened its first Upstate New York location in a 2000 sqft space on the first floor, and White House/Black Market whose 3000 sqft store is its second area location.
 Gordon Biersch, a brew pub opened in the restaurant outparcel attached to the parking garage.

 In 2013, several aesthetic upgrades were made throughout the mall.
 New Italian marble floors were installed.
 Lighting and seating updates were made as well.
 The main entrances were updated to reflect the 2007 expansion.

+In 2014, a Lululemon was added, which has since expanded to occupy more space and become a major retailer for the mall.

 In November 2014, the mall was involved in a controversy regarding stores being fined for deciding not to open on Thanksgiving Day.
-The mall owners threatened to fine stores $200 an hour if they remain closed on the holiday.
+The mall owners threatened to fine stores $200 an hour if they remain closed on the holiday, up to a maximum of $1200.
+This was because all mall stores were expecting to open at midnight.
+A local radio station reported that a mandatory notice was posted around the mall stating "we caution you to be open at 6 pm when the rest of the mall opens."
+When owners of smaller stores in the mall found out about the policy, they quickly spoke out against it.
+The manager of a small T-shirt store located in the mall said it forced him to open the shop because "[we are] a small company" and the fine would "substantial to us."
+Local citizens outraged by this policy also spoke out against it, with a massive boycott against the mall organized at 12:00am on Black Friday, with over 4,000 people purportedly attending, which encouraged shoppers to "steer clear" of the Walden Galleria.
+An Indiegogo campaign entitled Coffee and Cheer on Thanksgiving Day was also started to deliver coffee to the mall employees "forced to work at supper time" during Thanksgiving.

+Although Pyramid did continue to enforce this policy, it shifted some of the blame to anchor tenant Macy's, who was a major proponent of Thanksgiving sales nationwide, for pressuring the mall into adopting the policy.

 Around this time World of Beer opened which buoyed off of the craft beer boom happening in the Buffalo area.
 About a month later in September, Dave and Buster's relocated to the center in a 30000 sqft space next to the Cheesecake Factory.